The Difference Between Artificial Intelligence & Machine Learning

 Early Days

-Artificial intelligence has been around for ages, with it even being used in the Greek mythology to express human like machines which copied man’s behavior.
-At the beginning, even early computers were considered logical machines as they were able to reproduce “intelligent” capabilities such a arithmetics and memory.
+Even early computers were considered logical machines as they were able to reproduce “intelligent” capabilities, such a arithmetics and memory.
 Engineers of that era saw it as an attempt to create mechanical brains.

-Today, we have created two main categories for Artificial Intelligence;
+We now have created three main categories for AI:

 2. Generalized AI: Systems which could successfully perform any intellectual task that a human being can.
 This is the primary area that has led to the development of machine learning.